uvita, costa rica

 Courage to go to the frontier

-Trekking through humid rainforests and studying endemic lichen in cloud-forest thin air, demanded physical grit and willingness to be uncomfortable.
-I realise that this is one of the pivotal experiences that developed my ability to get comfortable with discomfort and ambiguity.
-Now, years later - I don’t just analyse systems from afar; I go to the field, speak directly with stakeholders, and immerse myself in the realities I’m designing for.
+Trekking through humid rainforests and studying endemic species in cloud-forest developed grit and discomfort.
+I realise that this is one of the pivotal experiences that developed my ability to get comfortable with ambiguity.
+Now, years later instead of analysing from afar, I go to the field, speak directly with stakeholders, and immerse myself in the realities I’m designing for.

 Leading from presence

 When I was on this expedition, I got to see the true face of Costa Rica.
-Days began before sunrise, listening to howler monkeys instead of checking devices.
-The biggest of shifts was from digital noise to embodied awareness - it reinforced something I still practice today.
-Effective leadership starts with focused presence - reading the environment before acting within it.
+Days began before sunrise, often to the cries of howler monkeys in the surrounding rainforest.
+The biggest of shift was from digital noise to embodied awareness - it reinforced that focused presence as a superpower.

 Deep immersion in a biodiversity powerhouse